It gets easier with time

 Ring-ding!
 A bell - I know.
 And yes, it sits right next to my K-Edge aero computer mount (all the aero I can afford!).
 The bell is a defining sound that unequivocally announces a bike is coming.
 People are generally friendly about it and I usually accompany it with a “Hello!”.
 There are a lot to choose from (my favorite is one from Spurcycle).

-Get the right gear for the season - Today is a Storm Hybrid Cycling Jacket day.
+Get the right gear for the season - Today is a Torrent Stretch Waterproof Cycling Jacket day.
 The right gloves, jacket, and hat make a cool or cold ride doable.
 Afternoon storms the norm?
 An ultra-lite rain jacket in the bag or pocket saves the day.

 Ride predictably - We share the road.
 Make sure people driving around you are clear on where you are, where you’re going, and what space is yours.